BlueBrain/nexus-web/README.md

   </a>
 </p>

-<p align="center">Nexus Web is the interface of Blue Brain Nexus, the open-source knowledge graph for data-driven science.</p>
+<p align="center">Nexus Fusion (previously Nexus Web) is the interface of Blue Brain Nexus, the open-source knowledge graph for data-driven science.</p>

 <p align="center">
   <a href="https://bluebrainnexus.io/docs/">Blue Brain Nexus Docs</a> |